GHichem/pokemon-react/README.md

 When clicked, you get the option to select from one of these different generations to create your team, or you can click on the top left button to go back to the first page:
 ![image](https://github.com/user-attachments/assets/aafee462-239d-43dc-a86d-668b055dc1ca)

-If you clicked on Gen 1, for example, you will see this—an empty team.
+If you clicked on Gen 1, for example, you will see this an empty team.
 Under it, you see a list of Pokémon from Gen 1.
 You can use the search bar to filter and just click on a Pokémon you want to add.
 Example for an empty team:
 ![image](https://github.com/user-attachments/assets/2605bcd9-4a53-4123-be30-d24c4a68517d)